PatrykJutrowski/Modern-JS-tutorial/Part1/lesson 2.18/readme.md

 - 3 type of loops
 - Interaction
 - The “switch” construct
-- Functions and many more.
+- Functions and much more.
 - https://javascript.info/javascript-specials